-The significant assumptions used in the calculation of the present value of the provisions are a risk-free rate of 2.42 percent, a long-term inflation rate assumption of 2 percent and the assumed timing of cash outflows through to 2039.
+The significant assumptions used in the calculation of the present value of the provisions are a risk-free rate of 2.55 percent (2023: 2.42 percent), a long-term inflation rate assumption of 2 percent (2023: 2 percent) and the assumed timing of cash outflows through to 2039.

-Provisions are made for the estimated cost of asset retirement obligations associated with site restoration and are capitalised to Oil and Gas Assets, as outlined in Note 15, and amortised over the useful life of the assets.
+Provisions are made for the estimated cost of asset retirement obligations associated with site restoration and are capitalised to Oil and Gas Assets, as outlined in Note 16, and amortised over the useful life of the assets.